AndersDeath/diary2/000-current.md

 # 22 May - Mitwoch - Berlin - 608 Tag der Einwanderung - Hot Sunny

 I found an information about Pashas burials.
 One of his colleegs sent me his mother's number and I just texted her several good words.
 She informed me about everything and I sent the information to my frieds.
 They we go to the ceremony tomorrow.
 It's so sad that I cannot go and say good buy to Pavel.
 It's sad.
+Also I decided pass today's toastmasters meeting because I just wasn't in a mood for it.